-- (viii) Making an offer to transfer a resident with a disability to a public housing unit with the required accessibility features; - (ix) Making a housing unit, part of a housing unit, or public and common use areas accessible for an individual with a disability; - (x) Permitting a family to have a service or assistance animal to assist a household member with a disability; - (xi) Transferring a resident with a disability to a ground floor level unit; and - (xii) Providing accessible parking spaces at properties. - (2) SAHA is not required to make changes that would fundamentally alter the program or create an undue and administrative burden.
+- (vii) Permitting an authorized designee to participate in the application or certification process and any other meetings with SAHA staff; - (viii) Making an offer to transfer a resident with a disability to a public housing unit with the required accessibility features; - (ix) Making a housing unit, part of a housing unit, or public and common use areas accessible for an individual with a disability; - (x) Permitting a family to have a service or assistance animal to assist a household member with a disability; - (xi) Transferring a resident with a disability to a ground floor level unit; and - (xii) Providing accessible parking spaces at properties. - (2) SAHA is not required to make changes that would fundamentally alter the program or create an undue and administrative burden.